joesb/helios360/content/handbook/inside/index.md

 title: The Chief Delivery Officer inside the business
 description: High-performance delivery at the heart of ambitious organisations
 layout: section.njk
+jumbotron: |
-jumbotron: "A look at how the Chief Delivery Officer relates to the rest of the business.
-In particular, how the CDO is different from a Chief Customer Officer, and how the CDO relates to the Chief Technology Officer (CTO), Chief Information Officer (CIO), Chief Data Officer (the *other* CDO), and the relationship the CDO has with the Chief Executive Officer (CEO)"
+  A look at how the CDO relates to the rest of the business.

+  In particular, how the CDO is different from a Chief Customer Officer, and how the CDO relates to the technical leadership or those leading other delivery-centric disciplines.

+  And most important, understanding the relationship the CDO has with the Chief Executive Officer (CEO).
 pending: true
 date: 2024-12-04
 eleventyNavigation: